ABOUT US

 The Metropolitan Sewerage District (MSD) is located in the Blue Ridge Mountains

 of Western North Carolina.
-The District was created and established in 1962 by
+A public agency was created and established in 1962 by

 the North Carolina State Stream Sanitation Committee for the purpose of